DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Plan your move to the UK

 [Visit the UK Council for International Student Affairs](https://www.ukcisa.org.uk/) (UKCISA) for advice about immigration, finding a place to live and opening a bank account.
-For support over the phone, [visit the UKCISA Student Advice Line](https://www.ukcisa.org.uk/About-UKCISA/Contact-us) also offers support over the phone.
+For support over the phone, [visit the UKCISA Student Advice Line](https://www.ukcisa.org.uk/About-UKCISA/Contact-us).

 Your teacher training provider may also be able to help you plan your move to the UK  – contact them directly to ask.